Dream Kardashian's Video Message to Dad Rob Kardashian Will Melt Your Heart

 "Sweetness," Rob wrote.

-Rob and ex-fiancé Blac Chyna co-parent Dream, his only child.
+Rob and ex-fiancée Blac Chyna co-parent Dream, his only child.
 Chyna also has a 6-year-old son, King Cairo, with her previous ex, Tyga, who also used to date Rob's sister Kylie Jenner.